wangyxxjtu/label_image_script/README.md

  * requests
  * json

-Install python 3.6 and pip, and install the requirements:
+Install python 3.6 and pip, and install the requirements (you can also directly run the main.py, the script contains the installation command.):
 ``` bash
 pip install python-qt5 requests json
 ```